 - Grease or line a 12-cup muffin pan.

 - In a large bowl, whisk together the coconut oil, eggs, pumpkin puree, maple syrup, and vanilla extract.

-- Add the almond flour, baking soda, baking powder, salt, and pumpkin pie spice.
+- Add the almond flour or oat flour, baking soda, baking powder, salt, and pumpkin pie spice.
 Stir until well incorporated.

-- Pour in the chocolate chips and gently stir until combined.
+- Pour in the chocolate chips (if using) and gently stir until combined.

-- Spoon 2-3 heaping tablespoons of the batter into a greased muffin pan.
-Top with 3-4 chocolate chips, then continue filling the pan with the batter.
+- Spoon 2-3 heaping tablespoons of the batter into each muffin cup.
+Top with 3-4 chocolate chips, if using

 - Bake for 20-25 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.